feedhenry-raincatcher/raincatcher-core/client/datasync-client/README.md

 # RainCatcher DataSync

-Feedhenry Sync typescript client.
-Data synchonization javascript client.
-Library can be used for offline storage of mobile applications data.

-Raincatcher DataSync is based on [sync.js client](https://github.com/feedhenry/fh-sync-js) For advanced usage see [FeedHenry Sync documentation](https://github.com/feedhenry/fh-sync/tree/master/docs).
+Raincatcher DataSync is based on the[Feedhenry sync.js client](https://github.com/feedhenry/fh-sync-js)
+For advanced usage of the Raincatcher DataSync module, see[FeedHenry Sync] (https://github.com/feedhenry/fh-sync/tree/master/docs) documentation.

 ## Overview

-Sync mobile data synchronization framework provides the following key functionality:
+Raincatcher DataSync provides the following functionality:

+- Allows synchronisation of WFM workorder data between the RainCatcher mobile client and the RainCatcher cloud server
 - Allows mobile apps to use and update data offline (local cache)
 - Provides a mechanism to manage bi-directional data synchronization from multiple Client Apps via the Cloud App and into back-end data stores
 - Allows data updates (that is, deltas) to be distributed from the Cloud App to connected clients
 - Provides facilities for managing data collisions from multiple updates in the cloud

-This service effectively allows sync apps to seamlessly continue working when the network connection is lost, and allow them to recover when the network connection is restored.
+This service effectively allows Sync apps to seamlessly continue working when the network connection is lost, and allow them to recover when the network connection is restored.

 ## Getting started with sync